Shangtingyu/MetaBCI/README.md

 This fork of MetaBCI will:

 * Allow users to download sleep staging data via URL or get it directly locally
-* add an abstraction method in brainda.datasets.base for preprocessing and reading
+* add a method in brainda.datasets.base for preprocessing and reading
 * provide the latest sleep staging algorithm - Attensleep(suitable for one, two or three channels of data)
 * Provide sleep staging demo code based on eegnet and Attensleep